-An award available to a full time student who is a resident of Monmouth or Ocean County.
-Recipient shall maintain a minimum GPA of 3.00.
+An award in the amount of \$500-\$1,000 available to a full time student who is a resident of Monmouth or Ocean County.
+The recipient must have attended high school in Ocean or Monmouth County have a minimum GPA of 3.00.